Sin Chai Village: Discover the Rich Cultural Tapestry of the Hmong Ethnic Group

 Animal shelters like pigpens, chicken coops, and cattle pens are located on either side of the house.
 In front of the house, people plant big trees such as pines and peach trees, with vegetables growing around them.

-A typical Black Mong woman wears a dress, a calf-length skirt, aprons in front and back, a wide belt, headwear, and indigo leg warmers.
+A typical Black Hmong woman wears a dress, a calf-length skirt, aprons in front and back, a wide belt, headwear, and indigo leg warmers.
 They also wear silver jewelry like necklaces, earrings, bracelets, rings, and anklets.

-=>Read more about Hmong people here.
+=>Read more about Black Hmong people.

 Join Authentic Experience in Sapa

-Mong men also wear indigo clothes, including shirts, belts, and trousers.
+Black Hmong men also wear indigo clothes, including shirts, belts, and trousers.
 Some men wear silver necklaces and rings as well.

 They grow vegetables, rice, and corn for both eating and selling.
 They also make silver jewelry and textiles to sell and use.

-Traditional farming tools are handmade by themselves.
+Sin Chai Village Traditional farming tools are handmade by themselves.

-Handmade Mong items like full women’s dresses, silver necklaces, earrings, bracelets, rings, and anklets are popular in the souvenir market.
+Handmade Hmong items like full women's dresses, silver necklaces, earrings, bracelets, rings, and anklets are popular in the souvenir market.
 Don’t forget to buy these special products if you visit Sin Chai, Sapa one day.

 If you're in Cat Cat village, just go straight for about one mile on the main road to reach Sin Chai.